mariuszmatusiak/CV_Templates/README.md

 # Templates for industry resumes, academic CVs and cover letters.

-To be used for creating resumes, academic CVs and cover letters with sharing and updating the same data among all the documents.
+To be used for creating resumes, academic CVs and cover letters (so-called ATS-friendly) with sharing and updating the same data among all the documents.

 Copyright (c) 2025 Mariusz Matusiak <mariusz.m.matusiak@gmail.com>

+I'm a coffee-driven being who combines the power of neurons and caffeine in order to develop new technologies and solutions.
+If you like my work, you can support its future by sending me an [espresso injection](https://paypal.me/MMatk).

 ## Content